DmitriySh/time-hz-executor/README.md

 time-hz-executor
 =======

 My pet project.
-Multithread service executes incoming tasks by schedule time
+This is a prototype of multithread service executes incoming tasks by schedule time.